dbsystel/TUPWVB/README.md

 ### Usage with files as source bytes

-Aditionally, there is a class `FileAndKeyEncryption` where the constructor uses the following parameters:
+Aditionally, there is a class `TUPWLib.FileAndKeyEncryption` where the constructor uses the following parameters:

 | Parameter     | Type   | Length | Meaning |
 | ------------- | ------ | ------ | ------- |